 Children of a living Social Security beneficiary can collect up to half of the parent's primary insurance amount.
 That's the benefit a worker is entitled to collect at full retirement age.

 Survivor benefits for children can be up to 75 percent of a late parent's monthly benefit.
+Sons and daughters of deceased workers account for about half of child beneficiaries.

 These benefits can continue until the child turns 18, subject to periodic reviews of his or her condition.
 When beneficiaries turn 18, Social Security will review whether they qualify for SSI under different criteria for adults.